Resources

 On April 30, 2024 MDA Secretary Kevin Atticks signed an amended order restricting the movement of dairy cattle into Maryland from states with confirmed cases of HPAI in dairy herds.

-Milk Safety:
+Milk Safety

-The U.S. Food and Drug Administration (FDA) has assured consumers that the milk supply is safe.
 All milk products undergo pasteurization before reaching the market, and dairies are required to send only milk from healthy animals for human consumption.
 The FDA strongly recommends heat treatment of milk from cows showing signs of illness or exposed to avian influenza before feeding it to calves.

 1. Is it safe to drink milk during the avian influenza outbreak?
 YES.
 The U.S. Food and Drug Administration assures the safety of the milk supply through pasteurization and strict regulations.